data-provider/website/website/versioned_docs/version-2.6.0/addons-creating-origin-addons.md

 ## Custom methods

 For the moment our addon only can perform GET requests to the API, so let's add some methods to it to allow updating a resource.
-Our method will send a PATCH request and will clean the cache of the resource when it receives a sucess response.
+Our method will send a PATCH request and will clean the cache of the resource when it receives a success response.

 ```js
 export class Fetcher extends Provider {